INT3NSE07/Stocks/res/SETUP-README.txt

 # Running the Jar File
-- Double-clicking the jar file to open the terminal, where the below operations are performed.
+- Execute the jar by typing java -jar .\Stocks.jar

 # Instructions to Run the Program: